Probesys/bileto/docs/developers/roles.md

 #### Find organizations authorized for a user

 Users are authorized to access an organization if they are associated with an “operational” or a “user” role.
-Granting access to an organization includes all its sub-organizations.
 To load all the organizations for which the user is authorized:

 ```php